 - Get it crispy: Grease your pan with butter or non-stick spray so your French toast comes out with those perfectly crispy edges.

-- Customize your protein powder: Experiment with different protein powder flavors!
-Vanilla is classic, but chocolate, cinnamon roll, or peanut butter protein powder can make things fun.
+- Customize your protein powder: Experiment with different flavors!
+Vanilla is classic, but chocolate, cinnamon roll, or peanut butter can make things fun.

 The fun part is topping your protein French toast however you like!
 Here are some of my favorite ways to serve it: